Barbara Toomer: Death and legacy

 Toomer died of respiratory failure on April 24, 2018, at the age of 88.
 She had continued to work as an activist "well into her 80s".
 One of her last efforts had including lobbying for federal financial support for in-home caretakers for disabled persons.
 Her role as one of the "leading advocates for civil rights for people with disabilities and the poor in Utah" spanned four decades.
 In 2018, Toomer was posthumously honored with the Advocate of the Year Community Justice Award from the Disability Law Center for her advocacy for "equality, accessibility and civil rights for people with disabilities."
 The Disability Law Center also established the Barbara G. Toomer Disability Rights Fellowship in her honor.
 Additionally, ADAPT honored Toomer in their Fun Run fundraiser.
 After her death, one of Toomer's mentees recorded: "Her commitment to people with disabilities never wavered. ...
 She was an unstoppable force for the fair and equal treatment for all people."

 Toomer and her husband Ross donated their bodies to the University of Utah.
 She was then buried in the Utah Veterans Cemetery in Bluffdale, Utah.
-Toomer's gravestone bears the inscription, "Mother, Grandmother and Friend: Advocate for All."